Global Impact Study

 - Frank Tulus, International Development Research Centre (IDRC)

 - Marion Walton, University of Cape Town, Centre for Film and Media Studies

 - Richard Zerbe, University of Washington, Evans School of Public Affairs

-- A year later: New resources from the Global Impact Study
+- Resources from the Global Impact Study

 - Event summary: If mobile phones killed the telecenter, what is next for public access?

 - What is the role of public access in the post-2015 development agenda?

 - New infographic: Why does public access to technology matter for development?